MCemGunes/ROS_Moveo_6DoF/README.md

 Main repo of the 5DoF: https://github.com/BCN3D/BCN3D-Moveo

-Our 6DoF uses RoS settings stated here: https://github.com/jesseweisberg/moveo_ros/tree/master/moveo_moveit
+6DoF implementation uses RoS for controlling the robot based on the settings in this repo(5DoF): https://github.com/jesseweisberg/moveo_ros/tree/master/moveo_moveit